4 Kentucky Siblings Die After Home Is ‘Washed Out Underneath’ Them

 “I don’t know how they lived, but by some miracle [the house] ended up kind of beaching itself on the road,” Wyzomirski told The Daily Beast.
 “It snagged on the neighbors’ house, which stopped it from floating further.
 And that’s where it is now… If I didn’t see it myself, I wouldn’t have believed it… It’s seriously like some Wizard of Oz shit.”

-Nickles and Wyzomirski have been maintaining contact with the outside world thanks to a portable generator they’re using to charge their phones.
+Nickles and Wyzomirski have been maintaining contact with the outside world thanks to the remaining power in a backup computer battery they’re using to charge their phones.
 The two have no way of getting out, since all road access is blocked—by their trashed home, where Nickles’ mother and siblings remain.

 “A fireman went over there last night,” Nickles said.
 “The door was jammed and he busted it open for her, but she refused to leave because of her two pets.”